AdoriZahard/hi3er/docs/index.md

 **Third, No Brutality**: Exhortation increases by 5 per second and caps at 200.
 Valkyrie has bonus SP regen per second equal to 1% of Exhortation.
 Reaching 160 combo reduces 50% Exhortation. | 2nd
 **Fifth, No Falsehood**: Valkyrie starts with 70 bonus Exhortation.
 Whenever Exhortation is reduced, enemies take 25% bonus Total DMG for 5s.
 Can be refreshed. | 3rd
 **Nexus Signet 2: You Shall Receive Disciplines' Blessing** |
 **You Shall Punish Evil**: Enemies struck by You Shall Know Your Sins two or more times take 40% more Total DMG.
-5 SP is restored when these enemies are hit by You Shall Know Your Sins. | YES
+5 SP is restored when these enemies are hit by You Shall Know Your Sins. | 1st
 **You Shall Answer Prayers**: Triggering You Shall Know Your Sins causes the Valkyrie to enter Penance for 8s.
 In Penance, the Valkyrie takes 30% less Total DMG and deals 40% more Physical and Elemental DMG to enemies.
 Valkyrie deals 800% ATK of Adaptive DMG to attacking enemies when hit; CD: 5s.
-Triggering it again resets the duration. | Optional
+Triggering it again resets the duration. | 2nd
 **You Shall Follow Good**: You Shall Know Your Sins' Total DMG dealt increases 40% and increases Physical and Elemental Breach by 0.25% of Exhortation for 6s upon hitting an enemy.
 Triggering it again resets the duration. | Filler

 !!! note
-    After Apo2 core, what follows is Kosma and Kalpas cores.
-Explanation in their respective sections.
+    Ultimate is high priority to +3.
+The reason you don't take Breach here is because of the 75% existing Impair that HoS already provides in her Ultimate.
+You'll basically be losing some value out of it.

 ####<p align="center">Kosma - Signet of Daybreak (2nd Core)</p>

 Signet | Priority
 - | :----:
-**Talons that Desecrate the Sanctuary**: Basic/Combo/Charged ATKs inflict a stack of Rend on hit, each stack dealing 25% ATK of Adaptive DMG per second for 10s.
-70 stacks max.
-Stacking CD: 1s. | 1st
 **Horns that Rip the Bleak Sky**: Ultimate inflicts 15 stacks of Rend on all enemies, each stack dealing 25% ATK of Adaptive DMG per second for 10s.
 70 stacks max.
-CD: 15s. | 2nd
+CD: 15s. | 1st
+**Eyes that Overlook the Vicious Abyss**: Each stack of Rend on enemies makes Valkyries deal 10% bonus DMG to their shields. | 2nd
 **Wings that Mask the Sanguine Moon**: Ultimate Evasion Skill inflicts 15 stacks of Rend on all enemies, each stack dealing 25% ATK of Adaptive DMG per second for 10s.
 70 stacks max.
 CD: 15s. | 3rd
+**Talons that Desecrate the Sanctuary**: Basic/Combo/Charged ATKs inflict a stack of Rend on hit, each stack dealing 25% ATK of Adaptive DMG per second for 10s.
+70 stacks max.
+Stacking CD: 1s. | 4st
-**Heart that Commited Seven Crimes**: Rend lasts 5s longer. | 4th, YES **Nexus Signet 2: Daybreak, Lone Beacon** |
+**Heart that Commited Seven Crimes**: Rend lasts 5s longer. | 5th **Nexus Signet 2: Daybreak, Lone Beacon** |
 **Heart, Unshakable Character**: Each stack of Rend on Valkyrie makes her deal 1.5% more Physical and Elemental DMG. | 1st **Choice, Ensuing Regret**: When Combo and Charged ATKs hit, unleash Righteous Retribution once, dealing 3000% ATK of Adaptive DMG to nearby enemies as well as restoring 0.5% of HP for each stack of Rend on Valkyrie.
 CD: 10s. | Optional
 **Dawn, Perpetual Wait**: While Rended, recovering HP reduces Total DMG taken by 1% each time upto 30%, and losing HP increases Physical and Elemental Breach by 2% each time up to 30%. | Filler

 !!! note
-    Ensuing Regret takes priority only and only if you get Kalpas2 and you're going to get his Enhanceds, mainly his breach or the adaptive dmg.
-Otherwise Perpetual Wait is always the choice over this as it'll be more consistent and Kalpas2 is usually left for later floors.
-Be advised though, that these are not recommended to look after unless you have no choice due to RNG.
+    Phys/Elem DMG is high priority to +3.
+Can also upgrade Basic ATK to +3.
+The Healing signet is good to consider if you do take Kalpas' enhanceds (Which you shouldn't anyway).

 ####<p align="center">Kalpas - Signet of Decimation (3rd Core)</p>